SystemsApproach/tcpcc/intro.rst

   to different flows and dealing with congestion when it occurs are the key challenges of statistical multiplexing.

-*[The following is probably repetative.
-It comes from the Issues scection of chapter 6.]*
+*[The following is probably repetitive.
+It comes from the Issues section of chapter 6.]*

 Resource allocation and congestion control are complex issues that have been the subject of much study ever since the first network was